What is it?

-The Feldenkrais Method is a unique approach that utilizes gentle movement and awareness to enhance the communication between the brain and the body.
-While it is sought out primarily by people wanting to move out of pain or improve their movement, the Feldenkrais Method offers a comprehensive practice to develop a more flexible mind and more functional BEHAVIOR.
+The Feldenkrais Method® is a unique approach that utilizes gentle movement and awareness to tap into the nervous system’s fundamental capacity for learning.
+While it is sought out primarily by people wanting to move out of pain or improve their movement, the Feldenkrais Method® offers a comprehensive practice to develop a more flexible mind and more functional BEHAVIOR.

-The work is taught in two complimentary formats that help you develop a clearer self-image so that your inner intentions and outer actions are in alignment.
+Feldenkrais Practitioners® are trained to create learning scenarios instead of acquiring a fixed, repetitive technique or one size fits all protocol.
+The work is taught in two complementary formats that help you develop a clearer self-image so that your inner intentions and outer actions are in alignment.

 Working 1-on-1 with a teacher is the best way to address specific or long-term problems, and for enhancing your learning in group classes.
 The neuromuscular reorganization possible through these hands-on, personalized lessons helps you learn to move and act in easier and more efficient ways.